allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select the student name.

-3. Upon opening the Trainee’s Training Folder, click on the 623 ta2.
+3. Upon opening the Trainee’s Training Folder, click on the 623 tab.

 4. In the Training section in the top left of the 623 tab ensure 623 Task List is selected.